John Canzano

 John Canzano is an American sports columnist, radio talk show host on Portland's 750 AM "The Game".
-The show is also syndicated in Eugene. and Klamath Falls, Oregon.
+The show is also syndicated in Eugene, Medford, Roseburg and Klamath Falls, Oregon.
+He now writes his column at JohnCanzano.com and hosts a daily radio show called The Bald-Faced Truth.
 From 2002 to 2022, he was the lead sports columnist at The Oregonian and a sports commentator on KGW-TV, Portland's NBC affiliate.
-He now writes his column at JohnCanzano.com and hosts a daily radio show called The Bald-Faced Truth.

 Early life and education

 Canzano was born in Medford, Oregon.
 He grew up in Gilroy, California and graduated from Gilroy High School.
 He graduated from California State University, Chico, in 1995 with a B.A. in English.
 While at Chico State, he played baseball.

 Career

-In his career, Canzano has worked at six daily newspapers including The San Jose Mercury News and The Fresno Bee.
+In his career, Canzano worked at six daily newspapers including The San Jose Mercury News and The Fresno Bee.
 He covered University of Notre Dame football and Indiana University basketball as the beat writer during the tenure of coach Bob Knight.
 He is a former national Major League Baseball writer and national NFL writer at the San Jose Mercury News as well.
 He has also covered five Olympic Games.

 Canzano was hired as lead sports columnist at The Oregonian in 2002.
 He also appears on KGW-TV, where he offers commentary and analysis on sports.
 Canzano also hosts a radio show called "The Bald-Faced Truth" on Portland's 750 AM "The Game".
 The radio show airs weekdays from 3-6 p.m. in the Portland metro area.
-The show is also syndicated in Eugene, Ore. on Fox Sports Eugene (95.7-FM and 1050-AM) and in Klamath Falls, Ore. on KLAD (104.3-FM and 960-AM).
+The show is also syndicated in Eugene, Oregon, on Fox Sports Eugene (95.7-FM and 1050-AM), KDSO (107.9 FM and 1300 AM) in Medford, Oregon, and in Klamath Falls, Oregon, on KLAD (104.3-FM and 960-AM).

 He worked as the NFL and Major League Baseball columnist at the San Jose Mercury News and is a member of the Baseball Writers' Association of America.
 He holds a Baseball Hall of Fame Vote and is a voter for the Heisman Trophy.
 Canzano's work has also appeared in GQ magazine and The Sporting News.

-Canzano left The Oregonian in March 2022, after 20 years with the newspaper to start his own writing endeavor.
-In August 2022, he launched a college football podcast centered around the Pac-12 Conference with Jon Wilner of The San Jose Mercury News called "Canzano and Wilner."
+Canzano left The Oregonian in March 2022, after 20 years with the newspaper to start his own writing endeavor at JohnCanzano.com.
+It is the No. 1-ranked sports-related Substack.
+In August 2022, he launched a college football podcast with Jon Wilner of The San Jose Mercury News called "Canzano & Wilner: The Podcast."